sap-tutorials/btp-dev-guidance/tutorials/remote-service-run-dev-test/remote-service-run-dev-test.md

 ## Prerequisites

 - You have got the Business Partner API from SAP S/4HANA Cloud and have extended the functionality of the Incident Management application.
-See [Get the Business Partner API and Extend the Incident Management Application](remote-service-extend-cf).
+Follow the steps in the [Get the Business Partner API and Extend the Incident Management Application](remote-service-extend-cf) tutorial.

 ### Create mock data for the new entities